AlexEngelhardt/cheatsheets/git.md

 cmd | description
 --- | -----------
-`git log --follow file.txt` | Shows log only for commits that modified file.txt
+`git log --follow file.txt` | Shows log only for commits that modified file.txt `git log A B` | Show commit difference from A to B

 ## git add